 News location:

-Thursday, January 15, 2026 | Digital Edition | Crossword & Sudoku
+Wednesday, April 22, 2026 | Digital Edition | Crossword & Sudoku

-Long illness claims Canberra playwright and poet
+Memorial service for Canberra playwright and poet

 Kate McNamara celebrating her birthday in 2025.

-Late McNamara, born May 14, 1952 – died in Canberra, January 12, 2026
+Kate McNamara, born May 14, 1952 – died in Canberra, January 12, 2026

-A poet, playwright, and critical theorist who originally came from Nimmitabel, NSW, she was also for a time an English teacher in the ACT system, famous for her uproarious and entertaining classes, the envy of her colleagues.
+A poet, playwright, and critical theorist who originally came from Cooma, NSW, she was also for a time an English teacher in the ACT system, famous for her uproarious and entertaining classes, the envy of her colleagues.

 McNamara became known for her extensive contributions to theatre and literature, particularly her work within the Australian Surrealism Movement.